Yellow Line (Mumbai Metro): EPC model

-In June 2015, the MMRDA proposed a new line from BKC to Mankhurd.
-On 15 June 2015, the MMRDA announced that it would implement Line 2 of the metro in three parts - Dahisar East-DN Nagar (Metro 2A), DN Nagar-BKC (Metro 2B), and BKC-Mankhurd (Metro 2C), and also appointed the DMRC to conduct a feasibility study and detailed project report for the line.
-On 1 July 2015, it was announced that MMRDA was allotted a 22 acre plot in Mankhurd adjacent to the Sion Panvel highway for the Metro carshed.
+In June 2015, the MMRDA proposed building an 18.6 km line from Dahisar East to Andheri East, and a 12 km line from Bandra Kurla Complex to Mankhurd as part of a plan to build 6 new metro lines at a total estimated cost of ₹64000 crore.
+The MMRDA approved the detailed project report for the line in August 2015.
+The report estimated the cost of the project as ₹12000 crore.
+On 15 June 2015, the MMRDA announced that it would combine the two stretches and implement Yellow Lineof the Mumbai Metro in three parts - Dahisar East-DN Nagar (Metro 2A), DN Nagar-BKC (Metro 2B), and BKC-Mankhurd (Metro 2C).
+On 1 July 2015, it was announced that the MMRDA was allotted a 22 acre plot in Mankhurd adjacent to the Sion Panvel highway for the Metro carshed.
 The land was under dispute between the MMRDA and the State Home Ministry for the construction of a Jail.